 # because the indented block is over

-if the path to the file (either relative or absolute) is saved to the filename variable, this will create a variable called image that only exists within the indented block shown in the example above.
-You can draw on an Image using the Drawing class.
+variable, this will create a variable called image that only exists within the indented block shown in the example above.
+You can draw on an Image

-We’ll be calling methods directly on our image only later, when we save it using image.save.
+We’ll be calling methods directly on our image only later, when we save it using image.save

-Before getting into the details of the Drawing class, let’s remind ourselves of how we annotated text over images using the convert command-line tool.
+class, let’s remind ourselves of how we annotated text over images using the convert

 The command is used like this: